 { number of CPUs available minus this setting }.
+A constribution interpreted on the Worker Processes Log Constructs for an approximate for the system.

 A 0 setting is interpreted as 1 Worker Process.
 LogStream corrects for excessive negative offsets by guaranteeing at least 1 Process.
 Defaults to -2.